laravel-enso/documentation/docs/packages/vue-datatable.md

 * the `Datatable` and `Action` trait
 * the `$tableClass` variable, for the query
 * the `$actionClass` variable, for your particular action implementation (from step 2)
-* the `$chunk` variable is *optional*, and represents the number of results in a chunk of data, the maximum available at any time, within the `process` method of your action implementation.
-Be default, a chunk of `1000` is used if the variable is missing.

 Note that you may also reuse your TableController if you prefer and have only one 'action' for a given table.